Magikarp and Gyarados

-Magikarp, known in Japan as Koiking (コイキング, Koikingu), and Gyarados (/ˈgærədoʊs, ˈgɪərə-, -dɒs/ GARR-ə-do(h)ss-,_-GHEER--; Japanese: ギャラドス, Hepburn: Gyaradosu) are a pair of Pokémon species in the Pokémon franchise.
+Magikarp (/ˈmædʒɪkɑːɹp/), known in Japan as Koiking (コイキング, Koikingu), and Gyarados (/ˈgærədoʊs/; Japanese: ギャラドス, Hepburn: Gyaradosu) are a pair of Pokémon species in the Pokémon franchise.
 Both Pokémon first appeared in Pokémon Red and Blue, going on to appear in almost every subsequent installment in the series.
 Magikarp is a weak, fish-like Pokémon, who is inept and almost useless in battle, while Gyarados is the evolved form of Magikarp, boasting significant strength and power.

 Since their debut, Magikarp and Gyarados have received mostly positive responses.
 While Gyarados and its evolution from Magikarp were met with positive commentary, many were more mixed over Magikarp's inability in battle and overall pointlessness.
 However, Magikarp's weakness has been met with praise.
 Both have been cited as among the most well-known Pokémon of all time.

 Design and characteristics

 Magikarp and Gyarados are a pair of species of fictional creatures called Pokémon created for the Pokémon media franchise.
 Developed by Game Freak and published by Nintendo, the Japanese franchise began in 1996 with the video games Pokémon Red and Green for the Game Boy, which were later released in North America as Pokémon Red and Blue in 1998.
 In these games and their sequels, the player assumes the role of a Trainer whose goal is to capture and use the creatures' special abilities to combat other Pokémon.
 Some Pokémon can transform into stronger species through a process called evolution via various means, such as exposure to specific items.
 Each Pokémon has one or two elemental types, which define its advantages and disadvantages when battling other Pokémon.
 A major goal in each game is to complete the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading with other Trainers to obtain individuals from all Pokémon species.

 Magikarp are small, fish-like Pokémon, and appear to be inspired by usual types of carp, such as the common carp and asian carp.
 Gyarados, on the other hand, is a Pokémon whose design is inspired by dragons, specifically dragons seen in Chinese mythology.
-The concept of Magikarp evolving into Gyarados is based on the Chinese mythological tale of the carps leaping over the Dragon Gate.
-According to the legend, carps that leap over a legendary waterfall called the Dragon Gate are rewarded for their perseverance and transformed into dragons.
+The concept of Magikarp evolving into Gyarados is based on the Chinese mythological tale of carp leaping over the Dragon Gate.
+According to the legend, carp that leap over a legendary waterfall called the Dragon Gate are rewarded for their perseverance and transformed into dragons.